IdoruYoshikawa/EveSolo/README.md

 python EveSolo.py

 For Windows:
-Download the Windows build exe file and execute it.
+Download the Windows build zip file, unzip it, and execute the EveSolo.exe